andy5211d/DR2TVOverlay/ReadMe.md

+NOTE:
+Use divingoverlaysV2.1.2 the latest fully working version of this script, other scripts are kept on-line for my reference during ongoing development.

 # Description
 DR2TVOverlay is an extension for [OBS Studio](https://obsproject.com/) built on top of its scripting facilities utilising the built-in embedded LuaJIT interpreter.
 This Lua script uses a number of OBS-Studio Sources to display the event information from [DiveRecorder](https://www.diverecorder.co.uk) (DR) onto the live event video stream.
 To use this script the user will need to be reasonably familiar with Diverecorder and OBS-Studio.

-NOTE:
-Use divingoverlaysV2.1.2 the latest fully working version of this script, other scripts are kept on-line for my reference during ongoing development.

-When sorted divingoverlaysV3.n.n will be the version that uses UDP communications with DR and that will require a re-write of this text as Installation will be very different.

 The script uses the data provided by DR's DR2Video software and its associated text files.
 Once running the script automatically checks the DR2Video files and if a change is detected displays the new information.
 The user has the